tencent cloud

 }

-Specifying the custom API configuration file path
+Specify the path to the custom API configuration file

-Place the defined API configuration file in the project's assets directory (the file name and path can be defined by the developer).
+Place the defined API configuration file in the project's assets directory (the filename and path can be defined by the developer).

 @ProxyService(proxy = MiniAppProxy.class)